-The present study attempts thus to fill both gaps and to provide an interim assessment of technological change in the coal mining industry of the USSR in analyzing some of the most important technological innovations occurring in the industry in the last 50 years against a background of a general discussion of the evolution of the industry in terms of output, production intensity and labor productivity.
-The study is seen as a first step, in terms that the present discussion of technological trends in coal mining in the USSR is, although fairly comprehensive by far not exhaustive and intended to stimulate further research.
-The study provides a first test on the applicability of some of the standard methodological apparatus developed to analyze technology diffusion in market economies to the study of technological change in planned economies.
-As it turns out the methodological instruments appear quite applicable providing thus the basis for a subsequent cross-national analysis of technological change in the coal mining industry.
-This follows on earlier IIASA research on a cross-national comparison of resource requirements and the economics of the coal extraction process (Astakhov and Grübler, 1984) and is intended to provide a deeper understanding of the dynamics and impacts of technological change in the coal mining industry.
+The present study attempts to fill both gaps and to provide an interim assessment of technological change in the coal-mining industry of the USSR by analyzing some of the most important technological innovations occurring in the industry in the last 50 years against a background of a general discussion of the evolution of the industry in terms of output, production intensity, and labor productivity.
+The study is seen as a first step, in that the present discussion of technological trends in coal mining in the USSR. although fairly comprehensive, is by far not exhaustive and is intended to stimulate further research.
+The study provides a first test of the applicability of some of the standard methodological apparatus developed to analyze technology diffusion in market economies to the study of technological change in planned economies.
+As it turns out, the methodological instruments appear quite applicable, thus providing the basis for a subsequent cross-national analysis of technological change in the coal-mining industry.
+This follows earlier IIASA research on a cross-national comparison of resource requirements and the economics of the coal extraction process [9] and is intended to provide a deeper understanding of the dynamics and impacts of technological change in the coal-mining industry.